Virtual Travel

 We didn’t have to go far to experience one aspect of Chinese culture, their involvement in communal exercises.
 Linda and I frequently went to a nearby park in Brooklyn to do Tai Chi.
 Every morning, hundreds of Chinese Americans assembled there for various forms of exercise, including Tai Chi, Qi Gong, group calisthenics, and even ballroom dancing.
 It had never occurred to me that slow dancing could be considered a form of exercise.

 Sunset Park, our Brooklyn neighborhood, included a large Chinatown, almost twice the size of its more famous cousin in Manhattan.
 The businesses were concentrated along Eighth Avenue, presumably because the number eight in Chinese folklore is considered lucky for financial matters.
-Others claim that the undulating shape of the hilly Eighth Avenue topography resembles a dragon, mythologically considered a symbol of power in China.
+Others claim that the undulating shape of the hilly Eighth Avenue topography resembles a dragon, a mythological symbol of power in China.

 On a guided tour of Sunset Park Chinatown, we visited the shops that supplied medicinal herbs, and both of us had Chinese massages and facials.
 Linda had already received acupuncture treatment from a Chinese physician.

-We borrowed videos of outstanding Chinese movies,Crouching Tiger, Hidden Dragon, The Last Emperor, M Butterfly, and The Joy Luck Club.
+We borrowed videos of outstanding Chinese movies, including Crouching Tiger, Hidden Dragon, The Last Emperor, M Butterfly, and The Joy Luck Club.
 They were all culturally enlightening.
 I was fond of the warmly received but later condemned Charlie Chan movies and also watched some of them.

 We virtually traveled to Ukraine, from which my mother and father’s families had emigrated.
 My friend Ron had taken a journey to that country, trying to learn more about the lives of his father and his father’s ancestors.
 He shared his experiences with us while narrating his photo collection.